alhadbhadekar/edumeet-starter-pack/README.md

 * You will receive a certificate warning saying certificate is not secure.
 Use following document to install certificate locally in Chrome and make Chrime to trust this certificate https://www.andrewconnell.com/blog/updated-creating-and-trusting-self-signed-certs-on-macos-and-chrome/#add-certificate-to-trusted-root-authority.
 This will add certificate as a trusted entity.

+* Go to Chrome again and type in localhost.
+You will see valid certificate and able to load edumeet